 Taxation of a Project Acquisition in Finland

-This article is intended to provide an overview of the most relevant tax effects of a project transaction in Finland, taking into account share deals (when acquiring an SPV) and asset deals.
+The following sections provide an overview of the most relevant tax effects of a project transaction in Finland.
 We disregard tax effects under other jurisdictions.
 Parties in a cross-border transaction should be aware that tax effects may occur in all involved countries.

 Share deals are generally not subject to VAT in Finland.
 In an asset deal, each individual transfer must be examined for its VAT treatment.

 While most transfers will be subject to VAT, certain items, such as the transfer of shares (in a subsidiary) or other securities, or the transfer of real property and comparable rights, are exempt from VAT.
 For taxation, it is necessary to allocate portions of the purchase price to these items.